Explore our FAQ for more information about bitcoin and ChainsidePay

 In the sandbox environment it is not possible to create deposit accounts, as the purpose of this method is not to test their creation, but rather to be able to test payment orders.

-Depending on the needs, Chainside provides merchants with two different alternatives:
+Depending on the needs, Chainside provides two different alternatives:

 - Bitcoin account: receive bitcoin directly in your wallet, with no intermediation.
 The transfer is immediate and happens as soon as the payment is confirmed.
 Furthermore, your personal wallet does not need to be online to receive payments.

-- Bank account: the bitcoin received are immediately converted in Euro, with the exchange rate frozen at the moment of reception.
-This allows merchant to receive funds directly in Euro through a bank transfer, easily traceable.
+- Bank account: the bitcoin received are immediately converted in euros, with the exchange rate fixed at the moment of reception.
+This allows merchants to receive funds directly in euros through a bank transfer, easily traceable.
 Funds are accredited weekly, for the total value received during that period.
-The exchange rate is set at the time of reception of all single payments.
-This service has a commission of 1.5%.